silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Also this works but it does not show the process:
 * sudo shred /dev/sda
 * sudo shred /dev/nvme0n1

+# NB!! when you are running into weird pgp errors during pacstrap,don't forget to run this command from the Arch ISO!:
+* pacman -Sy archlinux-keyring

 # 1.Creating partitions using cfdisk(easiest):

 # Run this command and delete everything,from free space create the following: